How to Find Freelance Jobs

-There's a reason this one appears far down on the list: if you're going freelance, and not starting a business with demonstrable cash flow and the potential for a market analysis, you're probably not going to convince a bank to give you a small business loan.
+There's a reason this one appears far down on the list: if you're going freelance, and not starting a business with demonstrable cash flow and the potential for market analysis, you're probably not going to convince a bank to give you a small business loan.
 Nor would I necessarily recommend that you hit up friends and family for money, especially before you're sure you'll make enough to pay them back in a timely fashion.
 But if you have other sources of financing, and a growing client base, and need a little extra to make the leap, a small personal loan can get you there that much faster.

 Just be sure to spell out terms in writing and to fulfill your promises to your benefactor.
-You don't want there to be any confusion about who's paying whom, and how much, and when.
+You don't want there to be any confusion about who's paying whom, how much, and when.

 If you're considering freelance in part because you've been laid off or otherwise lost your job, severance can be a great way to finance the next phase in your career.
 Just be sure that you read the fine print in your severance policy so that you'll understand exactly how much money you can expect to receive, after taxes, and for how long, and whether healthcare benefits and other perks will be included in your package.

 If you're receiving or expect to receive unemployment, you'll also want to read up on how working for yourself affects your eligibility.
 While it is often possible to start freelancing part-time while receiving unemployment, you'll need to understand the rules in your state to make sure you're adhering to the law when you file.
 For example, in some states, working a few days a week will reduce, but not suspend, your unemployment check.
 Check with your state unemployment office for specifics.